federueda/Apache-Kafka/Readme.md

 - Producer A writes even numbers every second, the other Producer B writes odd numbers every two seconds to the topic.
 - Consumer C reads the numbers and prints them with the origin A or B.

-Note: In practice: You start the three Python Scripts independently (First you strt the zookeper and the Kafka server)
+Note: In practice: You start the three Python Scripts independently (First you start the zookeeper and the Kafka server)

 ### Step 1: Installing Kafka through Homebrew